-The Bank of America rewards categories are gas, online shopping, dining, travel, drug stores, home improvement/furnishings, wholesale clubs, and grocery stores, depending on the card.
+The Bank of America rewards categories include gas, online shopping, grocery stores and more, depending on the card.
 When cardholders make purchases that fall into a BofA card’s bonus categories, they earn extra rewards compared to the card’s base earning rate.

-Whether a purchase falls into a card’s bonus categories depends on “merchant category codes,” which are assigned by the major credit card networks to merchants based on what kind of business they conduct.
-So if a merchant has the MCC for “grocery stores,” for example, purchases made at that merchant will earn bonus rewards on cards that include “grocery stores” as a bonus category.
+Whether a purchase falls into a card’s bonus categories depends on the merchant category codes.
+These codes are assigned by the major credit card networks to merchants based on what kind of business they conduct.
+So, if a merchant has the MCC for “grocery stores,” for example, purchases made at that merchant will earn bonus rewards on cards that include “grocery stores” as a bonus category.

 If you’re looking to get a Bank of America rewards credit card, it’s a good idea to pick a card that offers the opportunity to earn bonus rewards in your most frequent purchase categories.
 Alternatively, you might want to get a card that offers a flat rewards rate on all purchases, like the Bank of America® Travel Rewards credit card.